sumtsui/playground/blogs/fine-grained-control-over-multiple-concurrent-async-tasks/post.md

-# Having fine-grained control over asynchrouous tasks in JavaScript
+# Having fine-grained control over concurrent asynchrouous tasks in JavaScript

 Let's say we want to make 100 requests to a server to download 100 pictures.
 For this simple job, what we want to achieve are: